btschwertfeger/python-cmethods/README.md

 # '*' can be used instead of '+' (this is prefered when adjusting
 # ratio based variables like precipitation)
 ```

+Notes:

+- When using the `adjust_3d` method you have to specify the method by name.
+- For the multiplicative linear scaling and delta method is a maximum scaling factor of 10 set.
+This can be changed by the `max_scaling_factor` parameter.

 ---